edtshuma/base-helm-templates/README.md

 helm create api-deployments
 ```

-Remove all default files in templates folder:
+## Remove all default files in templates folder:

 ```
  rm -rf templates/*
 ```

-Recreate files in templates folder,</br>
+## Recreate files in templates folder

-containing only resources you want to templatize as a BASE structure for ALL deployments :
+Includes only resources to be templatized as a BASE structure for all deployments :

 ```
 configmap.yaml  deployment.yaml  service.yaml